George Kitchin: Career

 In 1854, Kitchin was an examiner in Mathematics at Christ Church.
 He soon left Oxford to become Headmaster of Twyford Preparatory School in Hampshire, but returned to residence at Oxford as Censor in 1861.
 While at Christ Church, in late 1861 he was partly responsible for the ending of the Latin Prayer Service, conducted there since time immemorial, and for the continuation of which special provision had been made in the Act of Uniformity 1662.
 Kitchin served as Oxford's first Junior Censor of non-collegiate students from 1868 to 1883.
 He was also Select Preacher at Oxford for 1863–1864 and Whitehall Preacher for 1866–1867.
 He took a break from Oxford life to live at Brantwood, in the Lake District, from 1869 to 1871, a property later bought by his friend John Ruskin.
 While there he undertook assignments for the Clarendon Press, including working on the proofs of Richard Cleasby and Gudbrand Vigfusson's Icelandic-English Dictionary.

-He was appointed as Chaplain to William Jacobson, Bishop of Chester, from 1871 to 1872, was tutor of Frederik, Crown Prince of Denmark (later Frederick VIII of Denmark), and was lecturer and tutor in history at Christ Church from 1870 to 1883.
+He was appointed as Chaplain to William Jacobson, Bishop of Chester, from 1871 to 1872, was tutor of Frederik, Crown Prince of Denmark (later Frederik VIII of Denmark), and was lecturer and tutor in history at Christ Church from 1870 to 1883.
 He was also Commissary to Charles Sandford, Bishop of Gibraltar, from 1874 to 1904, and was an Honorary Fellow of King's College, London, and an honorary Student (meaning Fellow) of Christ Church.
 In theology he was a moderate liberal.